TomodomoCo/vpm-user-taxonomies/readme.md

 + Handle array-based post type definitions
 + Lots of code formatting improvements
 + Remove support for single_value (not native to WP)
++ Temporarily (we hope) removed support for admin columns and bulk editing, in the interest of refactoring

 ### 1.51
 + Fixed readme